elkrammer/time-service/README.md

 ### Running the project locally

-There's a convenience script `run-locally.sh` which will install all project dependencies and then run the project.
-It assumes Python 3.9
+There's a convenience script at the root of the project `run-locally.sh` which will install all project dependencies and then run the project.

-To install the project dependencies run `poetry install`.
+To install the project dependencies manually run `poetry install`.
 To run the project, run `poetry run uvicorn app.main.app --reload`

 ### Running the project locally using Docker